Pasadena, Newfoundland and Labrador: Amalgamation

 The communities were incorporated in 1955, adopting the name of The Community of Pasadena-Midland.
 The first Community Council of Pasadena-Midland consisted of Charles Bonnell, Chairman; Nelson Bennett, Secretary; and Allan French, Councillor.

 Very little growth took place in the Community of Pasadena-Midland until 1969 when the community status gave way to town status, and was named the Town of Pasadena.
 The first mayor was Gordon Clarke.

 The town experienced rapid growth after receiving its town status.
 In 1971, the population of Pasadena was 891, but by 1985, it had risen to more than 3,200.
 In 1985, after much persistence from the town council, the whole town was serviced with municipal water and sewage, all main streets were paved, and a Town Plan and Development Regulations were in place to ensure the orderly growth and development of the town.

 It was about this time that the Department of Municipal Affairs in St. John's began to see the possibilities of another merger, this time between the Town of Pasadena and its much smaller neighbor to the west, the Community of South Brook.
 South Brook had not received nearly as much attention as Pasadena, and could benefit greatly if merged with Pasadena.
 In 1985, negotiations between the two Councils and the Department of Municipal Affairs for the amalgamation of the Town of Pasadena and the Community of South Brook began.

-After much debate between both communities, a consensus was reached, and on January 1, 1986, the Community of South Brook was amalgamated with the Town of Pasadena.
+After much debate between both communities, a consensus in favour of amalgamation was reached.
+On January 1, 1986, the Community of South Brook was amalgamated with the Town of Pasadena.
 A new town plan had to be drawn up to incorporate the increased municipal boundaries, a new Comprehensive Development Plan was also prepared to ensure linkage of existing municipal services and pre-planned future expansion.
 As a result of the continued growth and the addition of the smaller neighboring community, the projections for the future are showing a continuing steady growth in all sections.